-Use Configure: MPEG Input Settings to configure the LAN1 Ethernet connection.
+Configure: MPEG Input Settings will allow you to configure the inputs for any type of input: MPEG over IP (GigE), ASI, RF or Edge.
+For any MPEG over IP input, Use Configure: MPEG Input Settings to configure the Ethernet connection(s).
 Sentry will not receive the transport stream input over the Ethernet unless the settings are correctly configured.

 Use MPEG Input Settings to specify Unicast or Multicast transport stream input.
 If using Unicast, only one input port is required.
-If using Multicast, up to 30 input ports and corresponding Group IP numbers can be specified.
-There are validity checks on the values entered but input ports from 1 to 65535 are valid.
+If using Multicast, the number of input ports is a licensed setting.
+For each input port the corresponding Group IP numbers and associated multicast ports can be specified.
+There are validity checks on the values entered but multicast ports from 1 to 65535 are valid.